There are many microwaves out there with different wattages, but there is a standard range that most microwaves stay within.

 It will take much longer for a 600-watt microwave to heat up food than it would for a 1,200-watt microwave.

 In most cases, people would say that wattage definitely matters in a microwave.
 There will be some who don’t mind waiting longer for their food to heat up.
-Although, it is important to note that a smaller wattage microwave might also cause you to eat undercooked microwave food.
+However, it is important to note that a smaller-wattage microwave might also cause you to eat undercooked microwave food.

-Also, for anyone with busy lives as a parent and/or someone with a job, you don’t have time to wait around for your ramen to heat up.
+Also, for anyone with a busy life as a parent and/or someone with a job, you don’t have time to wait around for your ramen to heat up.
 Time is precious for many, so a 600-watt microwave can be more trouble than it’s worth.

 A wattage in a microwave is important to avoid long wait times and undercooked or frozen spots in the food.
 You’ll have to make the ultimate decision yourself, but I hope that this has given you a helpful framework to narrow down your options and make your microwave wattage choice.